CAYdenberg/wp-impactpubs/README.md

 1. Alternatively, go to ORCiD (orcid.org) and create your profile.
 Copy down the 16 digit number on the left-hand side of your profile.

-1. To add Altmetrics, write to team@impactstory.org and ask for a free API key.

-1. Enter your preferred search method, the search string or ORCiD number, and the API key into the settings page on the dashboard.
+1. Enter your preferred search method, the search string or ORCiD number.

 1. Wherever you'd like the publications list to appear, type [publications name=<i>loginname</i>], where *loginname* is your WordPress login name.